Eisenmangel bei Frauen - Das sind die besten Lebensmittel

 Iron deficiency in women - These are the best foods

-Iron is one of the trace elements, as it is only needed by the body in very low concentrations.
-Nevertheless, there are 2.5 - 4.5 grams of the heavy metal in the body of a healthy, adult person.
-For comparison, a 20-cent coin weighs 5.7 grams, making it only slightly heavier than the iron stores in your body.
+iron Iron is a trace element because it is only needed by the body in very low concentrations.
+Nevertheless, a healthy adult contains 2.5–4.5 grams of this heavy metal in their body.
+For comparison, a 20-cent coin weighs 5.7 grams, making it only slightly heavier than the iron stored in your body.

 Iron deficiency is a global health problem and the most common deficiency symptom.
-It is believed that up to two billion people suffer from an iron deficiency, in Germany it is 8% of the population.
-Women of childbearing age are disproportionately affected: one in five women in Germany suffers from an undersupply of this important trace element.
+It is estimated that up to two billion people suffer from iron deficiency; in Germany, this figure is 8% of the population.
+Women of childbearing age are disproportionately affected: one in five women in Germany suffers from a deficiency in this important trace element.

 So it's no wonder that millions of women search online for the best foods for iron deficiency.
-The phrase "best foods for iron?" yields over 3 million results on Google.
-What is surprising, however, is the search result.
-This is because the search engine only mentions plant-based sources of iron, but omits the actual best foods with the highest iron content, such as duck liver or black pudding.
+The phrase "best foods for iron "?" yields over 3 million results on Google.
+The search results are surprising, however.
+The search engine only lists plant-based sources of iron, but omits the actual best foods with the highest iron content, such as duck liver or black pudding.

-There's enough iron in duck, pork, and beef liver to effortlessly make it to the top of the list.
-In addition, the trace element from animal sources is absorbed much better by the body than iron from plant sources.
+Duck, pork and beef liver contain enough iron to easily make it to the top of the list.
+Furthermore, the trace element from animal sources is absorbed much better by the body than iron from plant sources.

-In contrast to Google and Co., we want to take a closer look at the topic of iron deficiency without hiding facts in order to serve a political agenda.
-Even though the trend towards meatless diets is unstoppable, we believe that one's own health is a priority.
-In the following, Carnivoro explains the role of iron in our body, causes and symptoms of iron deficiency and which foods are particularly suitable to prevent it.
+Unlike Google and others, we want to shed more light on the topic of iron deficiency without concealing facts to serve a political agenda.
+Even though the trend toward meat-free diets is unstoppable, we believe that personal health takes priority. carnivoro explains below the task of iron in our body, causes and symptoms of iron deficiency and which foods are particularly suitable for preventing it.

 Why is iron so important?

-Iron is a vital trace element and an important component of the red blood pigment haemoglobin.
-This iron-rich protein complex makes up 90% of our red blood cells and gives them their typical red color.
-Since oxygen and carbon dioxide are poorly soluble in water, hemoglobin binds oxygen in the lungs and transports it via the bloodstream to the cells in the tissue.
-There, carbon dioxide is absorbed and returned to the lungs through the red blood cells, where CO2 is exhaled.
-Since red blood cells have an average lifespan of 100 days, our body must constantly reproduce blood with the help of iron.
+iron is a vital trace element and an important component of the red blood pigment hemoglobin.
+This iron-containing protein complex makes up 90% of our red blood cells and gives them their typical red color.
+Since oxygen and carbon dioxide are poorly soluble in water, hemoglobin binds the oxygen in the lungs and transports it via the bloodstream to the cells in the tissue.
+There, carbon dioxide is absorbed and passes through the red blood cells back to the lungs, where CO2 is exhaled.
+Since red blood cells have an average lifespan of 100 days, our body must constantly replenish blood with the help of iron re-form.
 If the heavy metal is missing, oxygen transport is restricted.

-Iron also plays a key role in energy metabolism.
-This is because our cells need the trace element to produce ATP (our body's main source of energy) in the mitochondria.
-Perhaps you still remember with horror the respiratory chain from biology class.
-Without iron, these complex energy production reactions cannot take place.
-If the iron store is not sufficiently filled, ATP production suffers.
-Less energy is available to the body.
-Tiredness, exhaustion and exhaustion can be the result.
+In energy metabolism, iron also plays a key role.
+Our cells need this trace element to produce ATP (our body's main energy source) in the mitochondria.
+Perhaps you still remember the respiratory chain from biology class with horror.
+Without iron These complex reactions for energy production cannot take place.
+If iron stores are insufficient, ATP production suffers.
+The body has less energy available.
+Tiredness, exhaustion, and fatigue can result.

-The immune system also needs iron to function properly.
-Immune cells can only be produced and activated if there is enough iron in the body.
+The immune system also needs iron to function smoothly.
+Immune cells can only be produced and activated if there are enough iron present in the body.
 An iron deficiency weakens the immune system and makes the body more susceptible to infections.
-For example, a team of researchers from the German Cancer Institute in Heidelberg was able to show in experiments with mice that an iron deficiency also inhibits the production of so-called neutrophils, which make up almost two-thirds of our white blood cells.
+A research team at the German Cancer Institute in Heidelberg was able to demonstrate in experiments with mice that iron deficiency also inhibits the production of so-called neutrophil granulocytes, which make up almost two-thirds of our white blood cells.

 Causes of iron deficiency

-If more iron is consumed over a longer period of time than is absorbed by the body, this is referred to as iron deficiency.
-The iron stores in the body must be opened, as there is not enough supply through food.
-Although the body's iron stores are not completely filled in the case of an iron deficiency, the HB value (hemoglobin content of red blood cells) remains inconspicuous.
-Just a glance at the ferritin value reveals how the iron store is doing.
+If more iron When more iron is consumed than absorbed by the body, it is said to be iron deficiency.
+The body's iron stores must be depleted, as sufficient supplies are not supplied through food.
+Although the body's iron stores are not completely filled with iron deficiency, the hemoglobin level (hemoglobin content of the red blood cells) remains normal.
+Only a glance at the ferritin level reveals the state of iron stores.

-In Germany, chronic blood loss is the most common reason for iron deficiency.
-Iron deficiency anaemia is only spoken of when the hemoglobin concentration in the blood is below the sexual or sexual or gender levels. age-specific benchmark.
-For young women, this drop is mainly due to the monthly period.
-15% of all women tend to have heavy menstrual bleeding and are therefore particularly at risk.
-Furthermore, fibroids, i.e. growths in the uterus, and tumors can lead to blood loss.
-Less commonly, the excretion of hemoglobin in the urine is due to hemolysis (breakdown of the blood) as a symptom of infectious diseases such as malaria or yellow fever.
+In Germany, chronic blood loss is the most common cause of iron deficiency.
+Iron deficiency anemia is only diagnosed when the hemoglobin concentration in the blood falls below the gender- or age-specific reference value.
+In young women, this drop is primarily caused by menstruation.
+15% of all women are prone to heavy menstrual bleeding and are therefore particularly at risk.
+Furthermore, fibroids, i.e., growths in the uterus, and tumors can lead to blood loss.
+Less commonly, the excretion of hemoglobin in the urine due to hemolysis (the breakdown of blood) as a symptom of infectious diseases such as malaria or yellow fever.

 For postmenopausal women, bleeding in the gastrointestinal tract is the main cause of iron deficiency.
-People with inflammatory bowel disease (IBD) such as Crohn's disease or ulcerative colitis are particularly frequently affected: it is estimated that60-80% of all IBD patients suffer from an iron deficiency, up to 50% suffer from anemia.
-For women with IBD, the proportion is likely to be even higher.
-However, gastrointestinal ulcers, inflammation of the gastric mucosa or hemorrhoids can also lead to permanent blood loss.
+People with chronic inflammatory bowel diseases (IBD) such as Crohn's disease or ulcerative colitis are particularly affected: it is estimated that 60-80% of all IBD patients suffer from iron deficiency, up to 50% suffer from anemiaThe rate is likely even higher in women with IBD.
+However, gastrointestinal ulcers, gastritis, and hemorrhoids can also lead to persistent blood loss.

 Insufficient iron intake through diet

-Iron deficiency can also be caused by one-sided meatless eating habits.
-Vegans and vegetarians, young children, people with eating disorders or severe alcohol dependence are particularly at risk.
-The mixed consumption of particularly iron-rich foods with coffee, tea, red wine, dairy products, cola or spinach should also be avoided, as the iron robbers contained in them inhibit the absorption of the trace element.
-Caffeine, tannins, calcium salts, foods containing phosphate and oxalic acid should be avoided if iron deficiency already exists.
+Iron deficiency can also result from a one-sided, meat-free diet.
+Vegans and vegetarians, young children, people with eating disorders, or severe alcohol addiction are particularly at risk.
+Mixing iron-rich foods with coffee, tea, red wine, dairy products, cola, or spinach should also be avoided, as the iron thieves contained in these foods inhibit the absorption of the trace element.
+Caffeine, tannins, calcium salts, and foods containing phosphate and oxalic acid should be avoided if iron deficiency already exists.

-According to the German Society for Nutrition (DGE), women of childbearing age should consume 15 mg of iron through food, while pregnant women should consume 30 mg.
+According to the German Society for Nutrition (DGE), women of childbearing age should consume 15 mg iron through food, with pregnant women needing a full 30 mg.
 If breastfeeding, the daily iron requirement is 20 mg.
-Women with regular menstruation lose up to 3 mg of iron per day, after menopause it is approx. 1 mg daily.
+Women with regular menstruation lose up to 3 mg. iron per day, after menopause it is about 1 mg daily.

-Excess iron is stored in the liver and spleen and bound to the protein ferritin.
-If not enough iron is supplied through food or dietary supplements, the iron requirement must be covered by the iron store.
+Surplus iron is stored in the liver and spleen and bound to the protein ferritin.
+If not enough iron If iron is supplied through food or supplements, the iron requirement must be covered by the iron stores.

-Especially in women who disproportionately abstain from meat, the daily loss of iron can often not be compensated for by diet.
-Even though meat-free sources of iron, such as legumes or oatmeal, are rich in iron, iron from plant sources is very poorly absorbed by the body.
+Especially for women, who disproportionately often avoid meat, the daily iron loss often cannot be compensated through diet.
+Even if meat-free iron sources such as pulses or oatmeal are rich in iron are, will iron from plant sources are very poorly absorbed by the body.

-How easily iron can be absorbed by the body depends on the oxidation state of the heavy metal.
-Divalent iron (Fe2+) is mainly found in animal foods such as meat, fish, offal and poultry and is also known as heme iron.
-It has a bioavailability of 15-35%.
-This means that, on average, a quarter of animal iron can be absorbed by our small intestine.
-In the case of trivalent iron (Fe3+, also known as non-heme iron), which is found in plants, the absorption rate is 3-8%.
+How easy iron can be absorbed by the body depends on the oxidation state of the heavy metal. iron (Fe2+) is found mainly in animal foods such as meat, fish, organs and poultry and is also known as hempiron It has a bioavailability of 15-35%.
+This means that on average, a quarter of the animal iron can be absorbed by our small intestine.
+The trivalent iron found in plants iron (Fe3+, also non-heme-iron called) the absorption rate is 3-8%.

-When it comes to the actual absorption of iron by our body, no plant food can hold a candle to the liver.
-Even though oatmeal, legumes and leafy greens are regularly in the best lists of health blogs and women's magazines, most plant-based sources of iron only play in the second league due to their significantly poorer bioavailability.
+When it comes to the actual recording of iron through our bodies, no plant-based food can compete with the liver.
+Even though oatmeal, legumes, and leafy greens regularly feature on the best-of lists of health blogs and women's magazines, most plant-based sources of iron are second-rate due to their significantly poorer bioavailability.

 How are iron deficiency and iron deficiency anemia diagnosed?

-Not all iron deficiencies are the same.
-If too little iron is absorbed through food over a longer period of time to compensate for the daily iron loss, the first iron deficiency symptoms occur.
-How advanced an iron deficiency is can only be clarified by going to the doctor.
+Iron deficiency is not always the same.
+If too little iron is consumed over a longer period iron through food to compensate for daily iron loss, the first signs of iron deficiency appear.
+The extent of an iron deficiency can only be determined by consulting a doctor.
 A blood test provides information about

 • Hemoglobin content of red blood cells (Hb value)

-• Iron saturation of iron transport proteins in the blood serum (transferrin saturation)
+• Iron saturation of iron transport proteins in blood serum (transferrin saturation)

-The non-specific signs of latent iron deficiency are then joined by indicative symptoms such as brittle nails, sore tongue or corners of the mouth, ringing in the ears, hair loss or difficulty swallowing.
-If there is a suspicion of iron deficiency or iron deficiency anemia, this should be clarified promptly by a blood test at the family doctor.
+In addition to the non-specific signs of latent iron deficiency, there are also other symptoms such as brittle nails, sore tongue or corners of the mouth, ringing in the ears, hair loss, or difficulty swallowing.
+If iron deficiency or iron deficiency anemia is suspected, this should be clarified promptly with a blood test by your family doctor.

 Proper nutrition for iron deficiency

-Since women have an increased risk of iron deficiency due to periods and pregnancy, an iron-rich diet is particularly important to prevent iron deficiency.
+Since women have an increased risk of iron deficiency due to menstruation and pregnancy, an iron-rich diet is particularly important to prevent iron deficiency.

-What to eat if you are iron deficient?
+What to eat if you have iron deficiency?

-Wheat bran (16mg/100g), pumpkin seeds (12.5mg/100g) or soybeans (9mg/100g) regularly top the lists of the most iron-rich foods.
-What is concealed is that duck liver contains 30mg/100g, almost twice as much iron as the best plant-based alternative.
-Pork and veal liver also contain considerable amounts of the vital trace element.
-If you take into account the poor bioavailability of non-heme iron sources, then no plant-based food would make it into the top 10.
+Wheat bran (16mg/100g), pumpkin seeds (12.5mg/100g), and soybeans (9mg/100g) regularly top the list of foods richest in iron.
+What isn't mentioned is that duck liver, with 30mg/100g, contains almost twice as much iron. iron contains as much iron as the best plant-based alternative.
+Pork and calf liver also contain substantial amounts of this vital trace element.
+Considering the poor bioavailability of non-heme iron sources, no plant-based food would make it into the top 10.

 Nährwerte Eisen Leber - Was essen bei Eisenmangel

-If we assume an average bioavailability of 5%, you would have to eat 125g of wheat bran for your small intestine to absorb 1mg of iron.
-A ca. To meet 50% of your daily iron needs with the best plant-based source of iron, you would need to eat a whole kilogram of wheat bran.
+Assuming an average bioavailability of 5%, you would need to eat 125g of wheat bran for your small intestine to absorb 1mg iron To cover approximately 50% of your daily iron needs with the best plant-based iron source, you would have to eat a whole kilogram of wheat bran.

-If you like the taste of duck liver, 130g is enough to cover half of the recommended daily dose.
-If you can't get used to the taste of liver, it's better to use freeze-dried beef liver capsules.
-These are odourless and tasteless and are ideal as an additional source of iron with meals.
+If you like the taste of duck liver, just 130g is enough to cover half of your recommended daily intake.
+If you don't like the taste of liver, you're better off choosing freeze-dried beef liver capsules.
+These are odorless and tasteless and are ideal as an additional source of iron. at meals.

-How much iron is supplied to the body therefore plays only a subordinate role.
-The decisive factor is how much of the iron supplied the body can actually absorb.
+How much iron The amount of amino acid supplied to the body plays only a minor role.
+The decisive factor is how much of the iron the body can actually absorb.

 Iron content per 100g in mg